 MakeStaticSite is primarily about supporting the ongoing development of live sites in a secure form.
-However, it can also be used to create archives and thus act as a tool for digital preservation, which we reflect on here, focusing on site layout and web page content.
+Nevertheless, it can also be used to create archives and thus act as a tool for digital preservation.
+Here we focus mainly on site layout and web page content in the typical MakeStaticSite context of static offline mirrors, but there is also fledgling support for the main standard, WARC (Web ARChive), which is described here.

-MakeStaticSite also offers some support for generating offline versions of websites captured by the Internet Archive, which we discuss in a separate page on the Wayback Machine.
+Furthermore, MakeStaticSite offers some support for generating offline versions of websites captured by the Internet Archive, which we discuss in a separate page on the Wayback Machine.

 Layout and Content